 UB's dynamic English Education Program focuses on teaching, research and learning.
 It integrates literature, composition, media and digital literacies in secondary schools and higher education.
+This program is for you if you hold a valid New York State initial teacher certificate in English (grades 7-12) and are seeking the Master of Education, as well as a recommendation for the professional teacher certificate in english (grades 7-12 with or without grades 5-6 extension).

 Our program graduates are leaders in the field.
 The coursework is tailored to encompass an integrated approach to theory, research, curriculum and pedagogy.
 Typical graduate projects include research in local schools, presentations of papers at local, state, and national conferences, and publications in professional journals.

-You will find UB's English Education alumni leading the
+You will find UB's English Education alumni leading the field

-The online English Education Ed.M. program is a part time, fully online program.
+The online English Education EdM program is a part time, fully online program.
 It is comprised of 33 credit hours and can be completed in two years.

 Applications are considered for fall and spring admission, with a rolling deadline for admission.
 Admission is competitive: academic record, written statements and interviews are basic components.
 Seats are limited so apply early.
+Students accepted after all spots are filled will be placed on a waiting list and will be formally admitted to the program when a space becomes available.

-Applicants for Professional Certification must have applied for, or received New York State initial teacher certification in the matching certification area.
+Applicants for Professional Certification must have applied for or received New York State initial teacher certification in the matching certification area.
 If application for teacher certification is in process, proof of such application must be submitted.
 If already certified, a copy of proof of teacher certification is required.

 Applicants must hold a bachelor’s degree and submit the following: